Georgia State University College of Law '97

-Jason Poulos (B.S.’92, J.D.’97) is the compliance director for Manheim, a subsidiary of Cox Enterprises, Inc., where he focuses his practice on domestic and international legal, regulatory, and commercial compliance and investigations.
-Previously, he was apart of the Weinberg, Wheeler, Hudgins, Gunn & Dial law firm, where, in addition to compliance and investigations, he also focused on commercial litigation.
+Jason Poulos (B.S.’92, J.D.’97) is an assistant general counsel at Cox Automotive, Inc., a wholly-owned subsidiary of Cox Enterprises, Inc., where he focuses his practice on domestic and international legal, regulatory, commercial compliance and investigations.
+Poulos also oversees major litigation.
+In his previous position, he served as counsel with the law firm Weinberg, Wheeler, Hudgins, Gunn & Dial, where he focused on commercial litigation, compliance and investigations.

-Prior to that, he spent over 10 years in-house at Georgia-Pacific LLC, where he focused his efforts in global anti-corruption law and compliance, internal investigations, and domestic and international commercial disputes.
-He spent the first five years of his legal career at Alston & Bird, LLC, where his practice comprised commercial, securities, and ERISA fiduciary litigation.
+He spent over 10 years as in-house counsel at Georgia-Pacific LLC, where he worked on global anti-corruption law and compliance, internal investigations, and domestic and international commercial disputes.
+Poulos spent the first five years of his legal career at Alston & Bird, LLP, where his practice comprised of commercial, securities, and ERISA fiduciary litigation and global investigations.

-Poulos is a master in the Bleckley Inn of Court and a member of the Atlanta Bar Association, where he serves on the board of the Corporate Counsel Section and the Lawyers’ Club of Atlanta.
-Poulos has also performed pro bono work with the Atlanta Volunteer Lawyers’ Foundation’s One Child, One Lawyer program.
-He graduated from Georgia State University College of Law in 1997, and during law school, he was an officer of the Moot Court Board and a competitor with the Student Trial Lawyers’ Association.
-In 1997, where his STLA mock trial team won the Southeastern regional tournament.
-Poulos received a degree in accounting from GSU in 1992, after having spent over a year in Germany with a U.S. Congressional scholarship program.
-Jason is fluent in German.
+He is a master in the Bleckley Inn of Court, a member of the Atlanta Bar Association, where he serves on the board of the Corporate Counsel Section, and a member of the Lawyers’ Club of Atlanta.
+He has also performed pro bono work with the Atlanta Volunteer Lawyers Foundation’s One Child, One Lawyer program.